bobjolliffe/dhis2-tools-ng/docs/securing_base.md

      Run the command below to effect the new changes for SSH server

      ```
-     sudo systemctl restart sshd
+     sudo service ssh restart
      ```

      Verify that root login is no longer allowed and that `<username>` can login using public key and NOT using password
       > Logout of the server and login back to the server using SSH key for the  new `<username>` account.
-      > If you protected your key, you might be asked to provide the password for Key.
+      > If you protected your private key, you will be asked to provide the password for Key.
 Note that this password is not a normal system user password

+     Changing the port that ssh listens on is optional.
+It provides no great security advantage, but will deter a lot of random attack attempts filling your logs.
+If you do change the port be careful not to lock yourself out with internal or external firewalls!

-     Next step then is to change the SSH default port 22 to any number below 1024.
-Numbers below 1024 are recommended because they will require root access to execute tasks.
+     Here is how to change the SSH default port 22 to any number below 1024.
+Numbers below 1024 are recommended to avoid the possibility of a non-privileged user running a fake sshd and capturing your traffic.

      To change the port number, edit the SSH configuration file `/etc/ssh/sshd_config` and uncomment the `#Port 22` to `Port 22` then change the 22 to any number of your choice, e.g. 822.
 Your new Port will be `Port 822`.
 Save and exit.

      Run the command below to effect the new changes for SSH server

      ```
-     sudo systemctl restart sshd
+     sudo service ssh restart
      ```

      verify that your new port works before proceding to the next stage.